RiskProtocol/core-protocol/docs/src/contracts/vaults/SmartToken.sol/contract.SmartToken.md

 *Overrides the `transferFrom` function from the inherited `ERC20Upgradeable` and `IERC20Upgradeable` contracts.
-If the sender or recipient has a pending rebase, it is handled before the transfer.
+If the sender or recipient has a pending rebalance, it is handled before the transfer.
 This function can only be called when transfers are not stopped, and neither the sender nor the recipient are on the sanctions list.*